What Can I Do if My Car is Hit, But They Run?

 - Take photos of the accident scene

-Having proof of another vehicle’s paint on your vehicle is proof to yourinsurance company that your claim is genuine and not fraudulent.
+Having proof of another vehicle’s paint on your vehicle is proof to your insurance company.
+That is, it is proof that your claim is genuine and not fraudulent.

 Filing a Police Report